Ahmed Ali Akbar

-Personal life
+Early life

-Ahmed was born in Rawalpindi to Pakistani tennis coach Muhammad Ali Akbar.
+Ahmed was born into a Punjabi family in Rawalpindi to tennis coach Muhammad Ali Akbar.
+His brother Abid Ali Akbar is a tennis player.

 He played tennis on a national level before pursuing his film career.
 He also played cricket and football at club level.
-At one point he wanted to go into professional cricket but abandoned the option because of nepotism.
+At one point, he wanted to pursue professional cricket but abandoned the option because of nepotism.